clojurecraft/clojurenorth-2020-data-driven-dsls-workshop/problems.md

 Modelica is a language used to model complex systems, such as the electrical and mechanical subsystems of a car.
 Modelica lets you define components (such as a "resistor") with input and output "pins", define equations that related the various inputs and outs (ex. `V = IR`), and then hook up and simulate a network of components.
 It can also be used to model System Dynamics.

-Perhaps by choosing a specific subdomain (ex. electrical circuits, or [system dynamics](https://en.wikipedia.org/wiki/System_dynamics)) it can reduce the scope of your design.
+Perhaps by choosing a specific subdomain (ex. electrical circuits or [system dynamics](https://en.wikipedia.org/wiki/System_dynamics)), you can reduce the scope of your design.

 Resources
   - [Modelica by Example (Book)](https://book.xogeny.com/)